dairycultist/Dairy-Structure-Saver-StAPI/README.md

-# StAPI-Structure-Utility
+# Lactose Utility \[StAPI]

+a utility mod for some of my more complex StAPI mods

+## Mobs

+## Structures

-helper mod for making structures (esp ones that don't collide) in StAPI
+helper classes for making structures (esp ones that don't collide) in StAPI

-classes:
 - **Room** (abstract)
   - Must instance with a width/height/length bounding box for placement collision
   - Must instance with the position/direction of every door